comicfans/learn/why_rust_different.md

 exception is treated as 'valueless' in kernel, but also because a sensible kernel should never crash even under rare OOM case.

-then Bart Van Assche shows some C++ code that override new operator globally (I didn't post them here) to resolve the problem, and Linus replied:
+Back to the mail list, Bart Van Assche shows some C++ code that override new operator globally (I didn't post them here) to resolve the problem, and Linus replied:

 ```